MithrilMan/MithrilShards/src/MithrilShards.Chain.Bitcoin/Documentation/network.md

-## <a name="peercontext">Peer Context</a>
+## Peer Context

 Default Mithril Shards implementation uses `PeerContext` class to store, amongh other thigns, informations like peer unique identification, direction (inbound/outbound) remote and local endpoints, user agent identification, negotiated protocol version and other attachable properties leveraging the .Net [IFeatureCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.features.ifeaturecollection?view=aspnetcore-5.0) interface.

 Bitcoin needs some additional information and some of the properties that are ubiquitous needed among all optional Bitcoin features (shards) like wallet, apis, indexer, etc... have been defined directly into `BitcoinPeerContext` that extends the defualt `PeerContext`.
 Some of the additional properties are Permissions (that may change the FN behavior based on its set) and TimeOffset, that's an important aspect for the consensus logic.

+Another important property exposed by peer context is the `ConnectionCancellationTokenSource` property, that's a CancellationTokenSource that can be used to trigger the disconnection from a peer.
+It's internally used to know when the connection has been closed, to stop the execution of async methods that rely on an active connection to a remote peer.

+As per `IPeerContext` interface, `ConnectionCancellationTokenSource` can only be read so it's important that custom implementation of `IPeerContext` don't change it's value out of constructor.
+This property is actively used within message processors (more about it in a later section).

+The cancellation of `ConnectionCancellationTokenSource` shouldn't be canceled directly, to force a peer disconnection an event of type `PeerDisconnectionRequired` has to be published on the event bus, but for simplicity `BitcoinPeerContext` implements a `Disconnect` method that does that.
+So anytime you have a need to disconnect a peer, just call `thePeerContext.Disconnect("My Disconnection reason!")`.
+You can find already usage of it in message processor classes.

-The peer context creation is handled by the core Mithril Shard network implementation and since it can't know about the `BitcoinPeerContext` properties, it rely on a peer context factory, in this case we are talking about `BitcoinPeerContextFactory` class.
+The peer context creation is handled by the core Mithril Shard network implementation and since it can't know about the `BitcoinPeerContext` properties, it relies on a peer context factory, in this case we are talking about `BitcoinPeerContextFactory` class.

 It leverages the generic class `PeerContextFactory<>` and its implementation is bare bone, no need to override anything.